Previously, we have discussed the various skills important to effective management.

 Each is important as you work on your personal management skills and leadership development.

-At first glance, one might think these two terms mean the same thing, but in reality there are important differences.
+At first glance, one might think these two skills mean the same thing, but in reality there are important differences.

 Interpersonal skills refer to the ability of a manager to communicate with and understand his team.

-Included with this are the abilities to get along with others on a personal level, to maintain a professional level of empathy towards the situations your subordinates may be experiencing, and to simply get along with people on a personal level.
+Included with this are the abilities to get along with others on a personal level, to maintain a professional level of empathy towards the situations your team members may be experiencing, and to simply get along with people on a personal level.

 Communication skills, on the other hand, involve your ability to take an idea or set of instructions and convey them to your audience in a manner that is comprehensible.